 One religion is not better than another, but I am saddened by the opposing extremities of hatred within the City of Jerusalem.
 Each square inch of land is a sacred shrine riddled with conflict.
 The silent testimony of the original stone structures would tell a different story if excavated and the walled up passages within the city were opened.
 The fragments of religious history bears the scars of division, supremacy, and painful existence instead of the truth of the religious experience itself.

 Indoctrination of ideas attempts to impose an idea.
 If people were to actually return to experiencing religion instead of talking about it and preaching they would come face to face with their true spiritual nature from within.
 Then they would each be true to the religion they believe in and the different religious beliefs would honor the spiritual, the unchangeable, the principles of love and harmony and the right to live in peace from an oppressor.

 “There never was a war when there was love.”
 A line from a poem I wrote.

 I went out of the Dome of the Rock and into the bright sunlight.
 I sat down on the old ruin steps still standing today, under the archway and my thoughts raced on.
 I could not shake the feeling, no matter how much I tried to convince myself I was in the present because the past of these events kept surfacing.
 Why?

 My tears of bewilderment ran down my cheeks as they do today.
 I cannot understand such a departure from the simple and the true changed into the complexity of those who deem it is their right to take from another in the name of a Deity.
 We are the human race and have our roots and origins in many places yet we have placed the origin within a shrine, or holy place, rather than within our hearts.

 The experiences in the Old City of Jerusalem brought me into contact with two things.
-The first was an unshakable knowing I had lived in the Old City of Jerusalem in more than one lifetime, and the second is the glaring inconsistency of religious history.
+The first was an unshakable knowing I had lived in the Old City of Jerusalem in more than one lifetime, and the second, the glaring inconsistency of religious history.

 Others have similar experiences